-The Fund will concentrate its investments (i.e., hold 25% or more of its total assets) in a particular industry or group of industries to approximately the same extent that the Japan Index is concentrated.
+The fund will concentrate its investments (i.e., hold 25% or more of its total assets) in a particular industry or group of industries to approximately the same extent that the Underlying Index is concentrated.
 For purposes of this limitation, securities of the U.S. government (including its agencies and instrumentalities) and repurchase agreements collateralized by U.S. government securities are not considered to be issued by members of any industry.

-For more information regarding each Fund's investment strategy, please read the prospectus for the Funds.
+For more information regarding the Funds' investment strategy, please read the prospectus for the Fund.

-As described more fully in the Trust's prospectus and Statement of Additional Information ("SAI"), the Funds issue and redeem Shares at net asset value ("NAV") only in large blocks of 50,000 Shares (each block of Shares called a "Creation Unit").
+As described more fully in the Trust's prospectus and Statement of Additional Information ("SAI"), the Funds issue and redeem Shares at net asset value ("NAV") only in large blocks of 200,000 Shares for DDBI, 250,000 Shares for EDBI, 100,000 Shares for UDBI, and 50,000 Shares for LVHD (each block of Shares called a "Creation Unit").
 As a practical matter, only broker-dealers or large institutional investors with creation and redemption agreements (called Authorized Participants) can purchase or redeem these Creation Units.
 Except when aggregated in Creation Units, the Shares may not be redeemed with the Funds.